aegif/CmisSync/CmisSync/Linux/README.md

 Run the following command: `mono --version`

-If the output says something like `Mono [...] version 3.x.y` then proceed to the next paragraph.

 If it says `Mono [...] version 2.x.y` the you must first install a newer version of Mono.

 ### 3) Build